TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 ::::::{prf:remark}
 :label: Rem:Diagonalizable:RotationCtd

 Things would be different if we would allow complex eigenvalues and eigenvectors.
-We will devote a special section to this.
+We will devote a separate section to this.
 And then it will appear that the matrix $R$ is **complex diagonalizable**.

 ::::::